D1533/ML-from-scratch/README.md

 The algorithm can be summarized as follows

+-Initialize all points as unvisited and all labels as undefined.

 For each point $x^{(i)}$:
 - If $x^{(i)}$ is already visited, continue.
 - Mark $x^{(i)}$ as visited.